-The overpayment period for administrative error claims ends with the month the error last occurred and extends back 12 months or when the error first became effective.
+The overpayment period for administrative error claims ends with the month the error last occurred and extends back 12 months or when the error first became effective, whichever is most recent.
+In other words, the overpayment period cannot begin more than 12 months prior to the notification date of the overpayment.